A Brief History of Camp Kinderland

 1956: The Workgroup (One year younger than the CITs) builds a fence

 along the road down to the casino.
-Why did we do that?

 1956: The first UN peace Olympics.